ardanlabs/python-go/py-in-mem/post.md

 30 }
 ```

 Listing 1 shows how we initialize Python.
-On line 20 we use a [sync.Once](https://golang.org/pkg/sync/#Once) to make sure we initialize only ince.
+On line 20 we use a [sync.Once](https://golang.org/pkg/sync/#Once) to make sure we initialize only once.
 On line 26 we use `initOnce` to call the initialization code and on line 28 we set the `initErr` from the last Python error.

 **Listing 2: outliers.go `NewOutliers`**
 ```